Welcome to the ultimate survival guide to traveling in Costa Rica!

 - Costa Ballena (Dominical, Uvita, Ojochal): 4×4 highly recommended, many hotels and restaurants up in the mountains are on steep, unpaved roads requiring a 4×4.

-- Manuel Antonio: Road is in good condition, not necessary for a 4×4.
+- Manuel Antonio: Nnot necessary for a 4×4.

 - Tamarindo: 4×4 not necessary.
-Road to Tamarindo is well paved.
 There are some nearby beaches that have bumpy roads but you don’t need a 4×4, just go slow.

 - Santa Teresa/Mal Pais/Montezuma: Recommended to get a 4×4 if you want to explore the area.
-The route around Nicoya Peninsula is paved for some sections and bumpy for others.
+Route 21 around the Nicoya Peninsula is paved for nearly the most part.

 We have a driving around Costa Rica section where you can watch our videos driving around certain towns and beaches or check our road conditions in Costa Rica guide with photos and videos.